 The Department of Adult Mental Health and Wellness focuses on the mental health and physical well-being of young adults to seniors.

-Mental health issues affect one in five American adults, and social workers are the largest group of clinically trained mental health providers in the country.
+According to the National Alliance on Mental Illness, mental health issues affect one in five American adults, and social workers are the largest group of clinically trained mental health providers in the country.
 Social workers who focus on health-related issues need to prepare to work with adults from 18 years old to end-of-life, helping with a range of issues, from drug abuse to elder care to health care policy.

 As a student in the Department of Adult Mental Health and Wellness at USC's online MSW, you will study subject areas such as: